Fight Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Fight an Arizona Traffic Ticket

 - Represent yourself or hire a traffic ticket lawyer for help.

-- Possible lose the chance to plead to lesser charges.
+- Possibly lose the chance to plead to lesser charges.

 - Pay only attorney fees (and possibly court costs) if found not guilty.